 How much are your employees aware of the situation?

-Are the employees aware that the business is being sold?
+Are the employees aware that the business is for sale?
 Do they know the potential risks to their employment from the sale of the business?
 These are essential questions which you need to know as a potential buyer.
 Problems can arise if you buy a business, with employees, especially if the sale isn’t public knowledge.

 You will need to ensure that the transaction happens as seamlessly as possible for all parties involved, as well as being aware that employees may look at the deal as a threat to their careers, and as such look elsewhere for employment, leaving you potentially without a crucial member of staff at a critical time.